top of page

 Some of the authors were Isaacs et al 1977, who concluded that the fibers were different and 'grossly abnormal' plus they found evidence of disruptions of nerve connections to organs or parts in the calf muscles.
 Fukuhara et al. found that bone malformations were secondary to soft tissue changes in ligament and collagen.

 Adult patients report muscle weakness and relapses.
 Another study in 1998 by Loren et al. concluded that skeletal muscles that is important for movement are affected in 20% of the cases and that in total about 50% of the cases demonstrated abnormal muscle morphology.
-In one MRI case that we have had access to the MRI showed the calf muscle of a 2 year old was found to be atrophied.
+In one MRI the report stated that the calf muscle of a 2-year-old was found to be atrophied.

 In 1980, a small study of 5 clubfeet and 3 normal feet by Ippolito and Ponseti found that "1.
 Altered shape, size and relationships of the tarsal bones.
 2. Decrease in the size and number of fibers in the distal third of the muscles of the posterior and medial aspect of the leg; increased fibrous connective tissue in these muscles, their tendon sheaths, and the adjacent fasciae; and shortening of the triceps surae," and the list goes on...